algosup/2023-2024-project-3-virtual-processor-team-4/documents/functional/functional_specification.md

 The architecture will use 32-bit integers to run.
 Unless otherwise specified, those integers are supposed signed.

 We will consider to have 28 registers.
-The first 26 are denoted by the letter `r` followed by another letter (ra, rb, ..., ry, rz). \
+The first 26 are denoted by the letter `r` followed by another letter (`ra`, `rb`, ..., `ry`, `rz`) and their machine code representation is the index of the letter (`ra` = 0, `rb` = 1, ...). \
 The other registers are:
 - `sp`, the address of the stack pointer.
 Read-only.
+Machine code value: 30.
 - `ip`, number of the currently executed instruction.
 Read-only.
+Machine code value: 31.

 The architecture is flagless.
 This means that when a comparison is done, the result is stored back in a register rather than a flag.
 For overflows and carry, those must be checked manually.

-The stack starts at the address `0xFFFFFFFF` and grows downwards.
+The stack starts at the address `0xFFFFFFFC` and grows downwards.

 The memory mapping we will be using resembles the usual ones and is as follows: